 We received a total of eight responses which were comprehensive and included representation from customers, community groups, voluntary organisations and political parties.
 The feedback reinforced much of what we already understood in relation to the challenges of accessing a home which is affordable in many rural areas but also highlighted the scale of the issue and the perceived potential impact on the future of many rural communities.
 It also emphasised the importance of communicating information on our services and ensuring this communication is accessible, understandable and delivered on an ongoing basis.

-The key points raised through the consultation responses are summarised below and have been fully considered in the preparation of this draft Strategy.
+The issues raised through the pre-consultation responses were fully considered in the preparation of this Strategy.